Finite-State Dimension and The Davenport Erd\H{o}s Theorem: Polynomials with Rational Coefficients

 \section{Polynomials with Rational Coefficients}

-\begin{proposition} Let $S$ be a normal sequence and $S^0$ be a sequence obtained by inserting strings in $\{0\}^*$ such that the number of strings inserted to $S$ has upper asymptotic density zero.
+\begin{proposition} Let $S$ be a normal sequence and $S^0$ be a sequence obtained by inserting strings in $\{0\}^*$ such that the number of strings inserted to $S$ has upper asymptotic density zero relative to the number of digits in the prefix.
 Let $z(n)$ be the number of zeroes added into a prefix of $S$ when viewed as a prefix of $S^0$ of length $n$.
 Then

 and

 \end{proposition} \begin{proof} Let $l\in \mathbb{N}$.
 Then the number of sliding blocks over the original parts of $S$ that are impacted by the additions of 0's has asymptotic density zero.
 Hence, in the limit the probability distribution of length $l$ strings is equivalent to the weighted sum of the probability distribution $P_{0,l}$ of $S^0$ on the sliding blocks over only the added zero bits and the probability distribution $P_{S,l}$ on the original bits present in $S$.
 In particular, letting $P_{S^0,l,n}$ be the probability distribution of length $l$ strings on a prefix of $S^0$ of length $n$ we have